 My third book, World Englishes in English Language Teaching, was published in 2019 with Palgrave Macmillan.
 A link to the book is here: https://www.palgrave.com/gb/book/9783030132859

-Books four and five are published on Amazon Kindle, consisting of two academic writing study skills guides:
+My fifth and sixth books are published on Amazon Kindle, consisting of two academic writing study skills guides:

 Academic writing goes to the movies: Getting critical in your essays

 All my book profiles can be found here: https://www.amazon.co.uk/s?k=alex+baratta&i=digital-text&ref=nb_sb_noss

 My seventh book will come out in March 2020 - Read Critically - published by SAGE.
 The link is here:

 My research was selected, along with twelve other academics at the University of Manchester, for recognition for academic excellence and innovation.
 Read about it here: